 Deep seismic reflection profiling has been part of the GSWA campaign to explore how the different components of the Western Australian landmass are configured and how they came together.
-By listening for the reflections of a source on the surface for length of up to 20 seconds, the deeper levels of the Earth’s crust can be explored.
+It is a non-invasive geophysical technique for geoscientists to image geological features and structures throughout the whole thickness of the crust.
+By listening for the reflections of a source on the surface for length of up to 20 s, the deeper levels of the Earth’s crust, as deep as 60 km, can be explored.

 * indicates survey consisting of multiple lines

 - Report 216 Kidson Sub-basin Seismic Survey – a panorama of the southern Canning Basin

 - Record 2017/8 The deep seismic reflection profile 11GA-YO1 in the west Musgrave Province

 - Record 2017/5 Canning Coastal seismic survey — an overview of the Canning Basin

 - GSSA Report 2015/29 What lies beneath the western Gawler Craton?
 13GA-EG1E Seismic and Magnetotelluric Workshop 2015